codsen/codsen/packages/json-comb-core/README.md

 ## getKeyset()

+This function produces a reference object according to which you can normalise JSON files.

-Reads an array of plain objects (parsed JSON files) and extracts a schema keyset, a plain object, from them.
+It reads an array of plain objects (parsed JSON files) and extracts a "schema keyset", a plain object, from them.

-Technically speaking, a schema is a superset plain object, with sorted keys, with each array flattened to keep one superset plain object of its contents.
+Technically speaking, a "schema keyset" is a superset of all objects.
+Two rules:

+1. Each object of the same level between different JSON files should have same keys.
+2. If array has objects, those objects should have exactly the same keys.
+If the array is a value and it is missing in a certain JSON, it gets filled with only one object.

 The merging is done on a premise to retain [as much information](https://github.com/codsen/object-merge-advanced) after merging as possible.

-### the input
+### input

 Input argument   | Type                   | Obligatory? | Description
 -----------------|------------------------|-------------|--------------